davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-love-will-keep-us-apr-22-2025.md

 title: I drew a karaoke cartoon of a Captain & Tennille song.
 date: 2025-04-22T00:00:00
 excerpt: Young and beautiful, but someday your looks will be gone.
-summary: Young and beautiful, but someday your looks will be gone.
 image: /static/img/karaoke/love-will-keep-us-apr-22-2025.jpeg
 tags:
   - karaoke